A Li-Yau inequality for the 1-dimensional Willmore energy: The variational problem and existence of a minimizer

 \section{The variational problem and existence of a minimizer}

 In order to prove \Cref{thm:main}, we wish to minimize the functional $\CalE(\gamma)\CalL(\gamma)$ among all curves $\gamma\in W_{Imm}^{2,2}(\S^1;\R^2)$ which are not embeddings.

-As a first step, we want to {characterize embeddedness in a way that is useful for variational discussions}. \begin{lem} A curve $\gamma\in W^{2,2}_{Imm}(\mathbb{S}^{1},\R^{2})$ is an embedding, if and only if $\gamma$ is injective. \end{lem} \begin{proof} See for instance \cite[Proposition 5.4]{LeeSM}. \end{proof}
+As a first step, we want to {characterize embeddedness in a way that is useful for variational discussions}. \begin{lem} An immersed curve $\gamma\in C^1(\mathbb{S}^{1},\R^{2})$ is an embedding, if and only if $\gamma$ is injective. \end{lem} \begin{proof} See for instance \cite[Proposition 5.4]{LeeSM}. \end{proof}

 This implies the following very useful characterization of embeddedness.